 This is a significant finding and, in my opinion, should be widely reported in both the medical and mainstream media.
 This is unlikely to occur, and you can form your own views as to why.

-Medscape notes surveys show over 80% of the public believe the serotonin theory which was widely publicised in the 1990’s with the introduction of SSRI’s.
+Medscape notes surveys show over 80% of the public believes the serotonin theory which was widely publicized in the 1990s with the introduction of SSRIs.
 The theory was only one of many developed in the 1960’s.

 “Most people think that depression is caused by a ‘chemical imbalance’ in their brains or by low serotonin, and this is what many doctors tell patients who are depressed,” Horowitz said.
 “It has been known in academic circles that no good evidence has ever been found of low serotonin in depression, but drug company marketing has amplified the ‘chemical imbalance’ and low serotonin hypotheses”.